Supports teeth, bones, muscles, and immune system

 - People who do not spend time outdoors in the daytime or generally avoid sunlight

-- Nursing home residents as old people have reduced skin synthesis, and also gut absorption of vitamin D
+- Nursing home residents (older people have reduced skin synthesis of vitamin D and their intestinal absorption of vitamin D is impaired)

 - People older than 70 years